 We truly do believe that God's love is for all people, and you will be welcomed here.
 Please prayerfully consider us as a “church family” you would like to worship with as we continue to grow in God's amazing love.
 We look forward to being together in community with you – either in-person or "virtually"!
 And please contact us if you have any questions.

 Low-income families with infants & small children often have to choose between diapers and other necessities such as food or transportation.
 Diaper Depot helps those families stretch their budgets by offering a free package of diapers, and currently serves an average of 173 infants & children each month.
 Diaper Distribution Dates & Times

 Much of our community ministry efforts focus on supporting organizations that seek to find solutions to poverty, and more specifically food insecurity.
-This includes the Green Apple Food Pantry (formerly John Knox Food Pantry), and ACCESS of West Michigan, and our ministries include monthly collections as well as special events.
+This includes the Green Apple Food Pantry (formerly John Knox Food Pantry), ACCESS of West Michigan, and St. Mark's Cafe.
+Our ministries include monthly collections as well as special events.